openforis/sepal-doc/docs/source/cli/ofgt.rst

 .. note::

-    For the benefit of users running the script using the older version, where the datafiles are based on the file order instead of options :code:`-i` and :code:`-o`, the program can still be used that way.
+    For the benefit of users running the script using the older version, where the data files are based on the file order instead of options :code:`-i` and :code:`-o`, the program can still be used that way.

 - After clumping: pixels with identical class values, but are not spatially connected, will have different id